 The role of example sentences is to provide context.
 Thus, the question field may contain more than one sentence if it helps clarify the usage of the target word.
 However, prefer examples that aren't too long.
 You can affect your review time if you often choose long context.
 It's okay to add parts of longer sentences to Anki.
 The clause must remain grammatically correct and retain a distinct meaning.

 In the beginning it will be impossible to mine every sentence you come across each day.
-You're going to have to decide when to stop adding new cards to Anki.
+You're going to have to decide when to stop adding new cards to Anki, or you'll go crazy trying to chase every word.
 Determine your daily sentence quota.
 Once you reach it, stop collecting new sentences and continue immersing freely.
-Continue paying attention to your immersion during this time.
+But continue paying attention to your active immersion during the time.

 Refer to Discussing various card templates to get an idea of what to put on your cards and how they should look.
 If you're using the card template introduced in the beginning of this guide, you don't have to set up everything yourself.
 If you wish to make your own card template, follow these rules.